MuhammadTariq92/Calculator-Project/README.md

 │   └── calculateExpression
 │       └── performOperation

-<h2>Main Method</h2>
+<h2><i></i>Main Method</i></h2>
-The `main` method serves as the entry point for the program.
+The main method serves as the entry point for the program.
 It retrieves input, either from command-line arguments or through interactive user input, and attempts to calculate the result.

 <h2>getInputFromUser Method</h2>
 This method prompts the user to enter an arithmetic expression if no command-line argument is provided.
 It handles input errors and ensures the user provides a valid expression.